GlykeriaStr/CV/README.md

 **War of the Worlds - Immersive Experience** (March 2019 - December 2019)
 FOH

-- Any experience relevent to software development
+- Changing positions every day according to where they needed more help.
+Here was my first introduction to coding.

 **National Theatre** (April 2016 - August 2016)
 Actor

-- Any experience relevent to software development
+- Member of a six people cast under the direction of Simon Godwin.

 **Theatre** (2013 - 2014)
 Director's Assistant

-- Any experience relevent to software development
+- Organising schedules
+- Liaising with different departments of the production
+- Assisting in rehearsals

 ## Hobbies

 - Cooking : I think I love eating more than cooking but I have to make it first.
 - Hiking : Every chance I get I will leave London to go for a hike.
-I am in my most relaxed state.
-- Anything that has to do with my dog : I just love that dog so much!
+- My dog : I just love that dog so much!
-- Gaming : Any sort of game, be it on a console or board game.
+- Pottery : When I potter I am in my most relaxed state.